ramnes/notion-sdk-py/README.md

 ### Client options

-The `Client` supports the following options on initialization.
+`Client` and `AsyncClient` both support the following options on initialization.
 These options are all keys in the single constructor parameter.

 | Option | Default value | Type | Description |
 |--------|---------------|---------|-------------|